Cancer research studies

 IRB number: IRB00107303

-IRB number: IRB00104912
+IRB number: IRB00125185

-Research leader: Laura McGartland, MD
+Research leader: Jeffrey Tomasini, MD

 Region: Greater Milwaukee WI

-IRB number: IRB00119177
+IRB number: IRB00127610

 Purpose: The purpose of this study is to see if adding a new medicine called pembrolizumab to regular chemotherapy helps people with a rare cancer called undifferentiated pleomorphic sarcoma.
 Doctors hope this mix might stop the cancer from growing better than chemo alone.
 The study will also check if people live longer and feel better with the new treatment.